eetekin/LaunchCode/README.md

-# CoderGirl
+# LaunchCode CoderGirl Data Science Track
-CoderGirl Data Science Track
+A 24-week specialized track on Python and Machine Learning

-Trying to learn data science
+Notebooks on weekly classes and assignments with personal notes